Just-Jahid/snusbase-breached-email-collector/README.md

 <h3>For GUI</h3>
 7. for gui view just open Email_Breach_finer.py and place this line : headless=False, slow_mo=100 in between the brackets () of 9th line in the code .

+<h3>Finishing</h3>
+Founded breached mails will be saved in Breached.txt file with number of breach found on the data base.
 <h3 align=center>Thats it!
 Ready to fly<h3>